 Make a Plan for Training

 You will also want to make a plan for how you are going to train your dog.
-You might want to get a book to help you with your breed, or you might consider a puppy training school.
+You might want to get a book to help you with your breed, or you might consider a puppy training school, which has the added benefit of puppy socialisation.
 If you do join a puppy group however, make sure that your puppy has all of its vaccinations first, as you don’t want it getting sick from others.

 Despite all of your training, there are bound to be a few mishaps.
 You might want to chew-proof the bottom of your furniture, one way to do this is by wrapping foam or old cloths around the base of your furniture.
 This way, you can play with your puppy and let it run wild, without having to worry about your nice house.
 Mind you don’t get too carried away though, you still have to train it!